Ultravisor/ultravisor/docs/migrating/pgbouncer.md

 poolers.

-e.g if you're using 30 connections out of 100 and you set your `default_pool_size` to 20 you have enough connections to run a new Supavisor pool along side your PgBouncer pool.
+e.g if you're using 30 connections out of 100 and you set your `default_pool_size` to 20 you have enough connections to run a new Ultravisor pool along side your PgBouncer pool.

-If you are using 90 connections out of 100 and your `default_pool_size` is set to 20 you will have problems during the deployment of your Supavisor connection string because you will hit your Postgres `max_connections` limit.
+If you are using 90 connections out of 100 and your `default_pool_size` is set to 20 you will have problems during the deployment of your Ultravisor connection string because you will hit your Postgres `max_connections` limit.

-## Verify Supavisor connections
+## Verify Ultravisor connections

-Once we've got Supavisor started we can verify it's using the amount of connections we set for `default_pool_size`:
+Once we've got Ultravisor started we can verify it's using the amount of connections we set for `default_pool_size`:

 ```sql